 The “Agent” Allegation

-CIA or MI6, pointing out that anyone who becomes well-known in Pakistan is called an agent.
+Malala refuted the long-held belief that she works for the CIA or MI6, saying that anyone who gains notoriety in Pakistan is referred to as an agent.

 The Negative Image of Pakistan

-Everywhere she goes, she said, people tell her that her book taught them about the splendor of Shangla and Swat.
+- Everywhere she goes, people tell her they learned about the beauty of Shangla and Swat from her book.

-She feels that rather than drawing negative attention to Pakistan, her Nobel Prize attracted favorable attention.
+- She believes that good rather than negative attention was drawn to her Nobel Prize win.

 Comparison with Greta Thunberg